kristiandupont/extract-pg-schema/docs-src/api/extract-pg-schema.tableindex.columns.md

 ## TableIndex.columns property

-Array of index columns in order
+Array of index columns in order.

 **Signature:**